prebid/prebid-server-java/docs/developers/bid-adapter-porting-guide.md

 Keep in mind that the PBS-Go team is more lenient about what they allow in adapters compared to the PBS-Java team.

+## Pull Request Requirements

+We would appreciate it if your porting PR title follows these patterns:

+- `Port <adapter_name>: New Adapter` – For porting a completely new adapter to the project (e.g., `Port Kobler: New Adapter`).
+- `Port <adapter_name>: <update_description>` – For porting a specific update to an existing adapter (e.g., `Port OpenX: Native Support`).

+Additionally, we kindly ask that you:

+- Link any existing GitHub issues that your PR resolves.
+This ensures the issue will be automatically closed when your PR is merged.
+- Add the label `do not port` to your PR.

 ## Porting Requirements

 1. **Feature Parity**: A Java adapter should have the same functionality as the Go adapter.